jinworks/CellChat/README.md

-# CellChat: Inference and analysis of cell-cell communication

 <p align="center">
   <img width="200"  src="https://github.com/jinworks/CellChat/blob/main/CellChat_Logo.png">
 </p>

-## Update
-Nov 1, 2023 (Version 2.0.0)
+# CellChat v2

 CellChat v2 is an updated version that includes
 - inference of spatially proximal cell-cell communication between interacting cell groups from spatially resolved transcriptomics
-- expanded database CellChatDB v2 by including more than 1000 protein and non-protein interactions such as metabolic and synaptic signaling, and by adding rich annotations to each ligand-receptor pair.
+- expanded database CellChatDB v2 by including more than 1000 protein and non-protein interactions (e.g. metabolic and synaptic signaling) with rich annotations.
 A function named `updateCellChatDB` is also provided for easily updating CellChatDB.
 - new functionalities enabling easily interface with other computational tools for single-cell data analysis and cell-cell communication analysis
 - interactive web browser function to allow exploration CellChat outputs of spatially proximal cell-cell communication